 The University of Stuttgart is an internationally recognized research university that cultivates global culture.
 This includes giving its students the opportunity to continue their education at universities in other countries.
 It supports its researchers in global research teamwork with scientists in all disciplines.
 At the same time, it supports talented individuals from abroad who want to study at the University of Stuttgart or pursue their research here.

-Coordination central: the International Center (IZ)
+Coordination central: the International Office (IZ)

 - Students and researchers from abroad who come to the University of Stuttgart (“Inbounds”)